p0ntan/jsramverk-train-controller/README.md

 ```
 # To run the app on *http://localhost:9000/*
-# Stand in the folder folder /frontend
+# Stand in the folder /frontend
 python3 -m http.server 9000
 ```